 calculation variable to an Update record action.
 We do this by using the

 output.set() method to declare any variables we want to use outside of this Run a script action.

 Copy the code above into the console below the rest of the script above, then click the blue test button to make sure your code does not have any errors.

-As a final step, we'll add one more action to our automation: an Update record action that updates "Addition" field of the triggering record with the
+Now, we'll add one more action to our automation, an Update record action that updates the "Addition" field of the triggering record with the

 calculationOutput from our Run a script action.

-Once you've successfully tested the Update record action, you can proceed with toggling on the automation in the upper right-hand corner of the automations console.
+Once you've successfully tested the Update record action, you can proceed with toggling on the automation in the upper left corner of the Automations console.